15 easy Christmas family game ideas: each one is a twist on a classic game, super simple & very cheap (or free!) to set up!

 Looking for more activities to enjoy?
 Click here for other fun ideas.

 An Oldie But A Goodie!

 1. Christmas Charades

-It’s an oldie but a goodie.
-Use our printable list of Christmas characters below for a few rounds of festive charades.
+Use our printable list of festive characters below for a few rounds of Christmas Charades.

 Then, Santa hats lifted, the rest of the group have to guess which item has vanished.

 You’ll need some white disposable plates or large circles of white card for this one.

 Give each person a white plate or circle of card, and a pen.
 You each then attempt to draw a snowman face on your plate or card, whilst it is balanced on the top of your head!
 Decide together which one most resembles your frosty pal!